Machu Picchu Peru A trip to remember

 Yesterday we were up early to get the “collective”, or mini-bus to Ollyantaytambo.

-Next we decided to buy our tickets for the bus for the next day.
+Next, we decided to buy our bus tickets for the next day.
 It is a zig-zag road, and the only other choice is walking, so we purchased our return tickets.
-Next was to the centre square to buy the entrance tickets to Machu Pict.
+Next was to the center square to buy the entrance tickets to Machu Pict.
 I was told children were free, but seems, only before they turn eight – drats!

 We decided it was time to eat, and considering every restaurant has some-one enticing you in, we were a little bombarded by pesky enticers.
 However, we selected one.
 Turned out the 4 X 1 drink special ceased after my first drink.
 The dinner plate was a bread and butter plate, and it was really not so cheap, as we left hungry, and a little poorer.

 Later, we ventured out of a food and drink “top-up”, and discovered a great little restaurant with traditional music.
 My son wanted to dance with me, so up we got.
 Next thing we were being clapped to the beat and others followed.
 I really enjoyed “the moment”.
 It was a shame we had an early start, or we would have stayed longer.

 Next morning I was up at 5 a.m.
 I didn’t think to do the sunrise over Machu Picchu, which I would recommend if I had time over.
 We were at breakfast before 6 a.m. and on the bus before 7 a.m. which was still pretty good.
 Not without another passport check of course!

 The bus zig-zagged up the mountain-side.
 We had been given a list of what NOT to do at Machu-Picchu, including not bring food, disposable drink bottles, and many other things.
 I decided to sneak in some snacks but didn’t pack a lot in case it was taken.